seasketch/geoprocessing/packages/wiki-docs/Tutorials.md

 But what if git changes show a lot of red and green?

 * You should look closer at what's happening.
-If parts of the file are being re-ordered, that may just be because Javascript is being a little bit different in how it generates JSON files from the other computer.
+If parts of the smoke test output (examples directory JSON files) are being re-ordered, that may just be because Javascript is being a little bit different in how it generates JSON files from another computer that previously ran the tests.
-* If you are seeing changes to your keyStats values however (area, sum, count), then your datasources may be different from the last person that ran it.
+* If you are seeing changes to your keyStats values in datasources.json (area, sum, count), then your datasources may be different from the last person that ran it.
 You will want to make sure you aren't using an outdated older version.
 If you are using an updated more recent version, then convince yourself the changes are what you expect, for example total area increases or decreases.

 What if you just can't your data synced properly, and you just need to move forward?